second-state/interest-earner-smart-contract/test/test_schedule.md

 #### First stake - on day 1

-Starting out with newly deployed contract; reserve pool is emplty.
+Starting out with newly deployed contract; reserve pool is emplty

 ![Screen Shot 2022-03-15 at 10 24 36 am](https://user-images.githubusercontent.com/9831342/158287343-62ecb820-a140-4119-b42d-99be62152968.png)